 A ceiling of 500 ft to less than 1,000 ft AGL and/or visibility of one to less than three miles constitute IFR (Instrument Flight Rules) conditions.
-Low IFR (LIFR) means a ceiling of less than 500 ft AGL and/or visibility less than one mile.
+Marginal VFR (MVFR) is ceiling 1000' to 3000' and/or visibility between 3-5 miles.
+Mode C transponder required above 10,000'.

-The required instruments and equipment for IFR flight are:

-- 1. All of the required daytime and nighttime VFR instruments and equipment (see page 74). - 2.
-Two-way radio communication equipment appropriate to the ground facilities to be used. - 3.
+- The required instruments and equipment for IFR flight are: - 1.
+All of the required daytime and nighttime VFR instruments and equipment (see page 74). - 2.
+Two-way communications equipment.
+NAV equipment appropriate to the ground facilities used. - 3.
 Gyroscopic rate of turn indicator except on large airplanes with a third attitude instrument system usable through flight attitudes of 360° of pitch and roll and installed in accordance with FAR 121. - 4.
 Slip-skid indicator. - 5.
 Sensitive altimeter adjustable for barometric pressure. - 6.
 A clock that displays hours, minutes, and seconds with a sweep-second pointer or digital presentation. - 7.
 Generator or alternator of adequate capacity. - 8.
 Gyroscopic pitch and bank indicator (attitude indicator). - 9.
 Gyroscopic direction indicator (heading indicator or equivalent). - 10.
 Distance Measuring Equipment (DME) if aircraft is operated above 24,000 ft MSL.